 The magnificent Bugesera Lake Hotel is found in Gashora Sector, six kilometers from Ramiro junction.
 It takes about an hour to drive to this lakeside sanctuary from Kigali.
 I expected to be the only visitor on a Wednesday morning but that’s not the case.
-There are patrons sipping cold ones under the canopy of trees.
+There are patrons sipping cold ones in the garden.

 I am seated on the edge of a wooden terrace connected to the shore by a grass-thatched walkway.
 It feels like sitting on the deck of a floating vessel.
 Fifty meters from my table, a hippo is popping its nose from the water.
 Apparently, Lake Mirayi is a hippopotami habitat.

 Not far away from the said hippo, an old man is paddling his small wooden canoe.
 I wave at him and he returns the friendly gesture.
 "Aren’t you afraid of the hippo?"
 I shout at him.
 "No, I am not afraid."
 He responds calmly.
 He also informs me that there are two other hippos taking a nap underneath the surface of the lake.
 According to him, the two invisible monsters are closer to my deck than the one that is already freaking me out.